 However, it is not as simple as it seems.
 A large part of the Chinese elderly has not received a booster jab, which has led to a severely weakened group immunity.
-The number of people over the age of 60 that have not received more than two jabs to are around 52 million.
+The number of people over the age of 60 who have not received more than two jabs is around 52 million.
 Besides, many Chinese have not been exposed to the virus a lot due to the severity of their lockdowns.
 Easing the anti-covid measures has led to a considerable spike in Chinese covid cases, which could potentially lead to a severe dismantling of society.

 Conclusions and Outlook

 The protestors were successful in making the Chinese government drop some of the more extreme anti-COVID measures.
 While some have reportedly asked Xi Jinping to step down, the reality of the situation is that this is almost certainly not going to happen.
 Instead, perhaps the CCP will see this as a warning, one that warns them about how its citizens could be ready to start similar protests should future events force them to do so.

 Whether the relaxation of the country’s strict anti-COVID policies marks the end of these protests is uncertain, and time only will tell how the situation evolves.
 Next time, protests will not necessarily be against the severe lockdowns, but rather against the irresponsible and uncontrollable ease of covid measures, which could lead to a sharply increased excess mortality rate.